Daniyal-Danish/Daniyal-Danish/README.md

 ### 👋 Hi, I’m Daniyal

-I am interested in **Computer Science Major**, more specifically ML and Embedded Systems.
+I am a **Computer Science Major**, interested in ML and Embedded Systems.
 I am currently learning more about AI and the corporate world.
 I'm currently working on an two AI projects, one physics project, and one web scraper.